-We hope that your government intends to honour these commitments and with this hope, we are pleased to provide the following input to the Ministry of Education as part of its 2020-21 Education Funding consultation process.
-Please note that given the focus of our campaign, our input will be exclusively focused on education funding for schools as infrastructure.
+With this in mind, we are pleased to provide the following input to the Ministry of Education as part of its 2021-22 Education Funding consultation process.
+Please note that given the focus of our campaign, our input will be exclusively focused on education funding for schools as infrastructure and for ensuring schools provide safe environments that are conducive to learning.
+The topic of "COVID-19 Outbreak Response" is addressed throughout this submission.

-Ensure provincial funding for public education and schools adheres to the principles of adequacy and stability The Ministry of Education is the sole funder of our publicly funded schools and education system.
-Therefore, we urge your government to adopt the following interrelated and interdependent principles that, according to the 2002 Rozanski Report, (commissioned by PC Education Minister, Elizabeth Wittmer) must guide all funding for publicly funded schools and education in Ontario:
+Ensure provincial funding for public schools and education adheres to the principles outlined in the Rozanski Report Given the Ministry of Education is the sole funder of our publicly funded schools and education system, the Ministry holds responsibility for ensuring the funding formula provides what is actually needed for success.
+Therefore, we continue to urge your government to adopt the following principles that, according to the 2002 Rozanski Report, (commissioned by PC Education Minister, Elizabeth Wittmer) must guide all funding for publicly funded schools and education in Ontario: